m1nhengChen/SOPI/README.md

 **(PS: The CPU-Net file contains some early immature ideas, it does not have much value for reference)**
 ## Acknowledgements

-Special thanks to individuals or organizations who provided assistance, inspiration, or support.
+Special thanks to the students and professors in Jiangsu Provincial Joint International Research Laboratory of Medical Information Processing, Southeast University, Nanjing, China, who provided assistance, inspiration and support for our work.

 ## FAQ

 List possible frequently asked questions and their answers.

 If you have any other questions, feel free to contact us.

-## Changelog

-Record updates and improvements for each version.

 ## Contact